ccxzhang/4DataViz/index.md

 </div>

-The study employs the [_zuobiao_](http://www.zuobiao.me/) survey (Chinese Political Compass) that contains 50 questions about a wide array of critical issues in China (Chinese Political Compass, 2018).
-A group of graduate students and researchers at the Peking University designed the survey, the same source used in Pan and Xu (2018)’s study.
+The study employs the [_zuobiao_](http://www.zuobiao.me/) survey (Chinese Political Compass) that contains 50 questions about a wide array of critical issues in China.
+Peking University's graduate students and researchers designed the survey, the same source used in [Pan and Xu's study](https://www.journals.uchicago.edu/doi/abs/10.1086/694255) in 2018.

+Other than the survey data, the study obtains the data from Zhihu by a scraper.
+Zhihu is a Chinese version of Quora and attracts millions of users to share opinions on a specific question.
+The data is from a specific question on Zhihu about perceiving nationalism.
+That question has more than 500 answers with more than 6,000 comments and 14,800 votes.

 <div>
   <div style="position:relative;padding-top:56.7%;">